cram001/SensESP-AnalogueMarineDiesel/README.md

-# SensESP-Analogue to Digital converter for marine diesel engine
+# SensESP-Analogue to Digital converter for marine diesel engine instruments

 Designed for a Yanmar 3JH3E, but could easily be adapted to other Yanmar engines (GM, YM) or Beta that have analogue instrumentation.

 ESP32 Boat Analogue Diesel Engine ADC (analogue to digital converter).
 Working on the progress made by Boatingwiththebaileys (https://github.com/Boatingwiththebaileys/ESP32-code)

-Essentially, leverages an existing SignalK installation (Cerbo GX OS Large or OpenPlotter on an RPI) to use a small, efficient ESP32 board (https://www.dfrobot.com/product-2837.html) and a few additional boards to convert the engine's analogue signals to digital signals which can be sent to NMEA2000 (or NMEA0183) via SignalK.
+Essentially, leverages an existing SignalK installation (Cerbo GX OS Large or OpenPlotter on an Rasperry Pi) to use a small, efficient ESP32 board (https://www.dfrobot.com/product-2837.html) and a few additional boards to convert the engine's analogue sensor signals to digital signals which can be sent to NMEA2000 (or NMEA0183) via SignalK.
+The connections will not affect the engine's gaugues.
+Additional temp sensors can be connected to monitor exhaust elbow temperature, engine comparment temp, etc...

 Requires basic soldering skills as a voltage divider must be assembled on a prototype board.